-- 24823 Anza Drive (sold in 2020),

 - South Seattle Distribution Center (sold in 2021),

 - Norfleet Distribution Center (sold in 2022),

-- The Edge at Lafayette (sold in 2022), and
+- The Edge at Lafayette (sold in 2022),

-- Oak Grove Plaza (sold in 2022).
+- Oak Grove Plaza (sold in 2022), and

+- Presley Uptown (sold in 2023).

-Discussions surrounding our Unconsolidated Properties refer to properties owned through joint venture arrangements or condominium interests, which were comprised of:
+Discussions surrounding our Unconsolidated Properties refer to properties owned through joint venture arrangements or condominium interests, which as of December 31, 2023, 2022 and 2021 comprised the following properties:

-December 31, 2022 December 31, 2021 December 31, 2020 Pioneer Tower Pioneer Tower Pioneer Tower NYC Retail Portfolio (1) NYC Retail Portfolio (1) NYC Retail Portfolio (1) Chicago Parking Garage Chicago Parking Garage Chicago Parking Garage The Tremont The Tremont The Tremont The Huntington The Huntington The Huntington Siena Suwanee Town Center Siena Suwanee Town Center Siena Suwanee Town Center Single-Family Rental Portfolio I (1) Single-Family Rental Portfolio I (1) Kingston at McLean Crossing Kingston at McLean Crossing
+Pioneer Tower

+NYC Retail Portfolio (1)

+Chicago Parking Garage

+The Tremont

+The Huntington

+Siena Suwanee Town Center

+Single-Family Rental Portfolio I (1)

+Kingston at McLean Crossing

-(1) We have elected the Fair Value Option to account for this investment.
+(1) We have elected to account for this investment using the fair value option.

 Our primary business is the ownership and management of a diversified portfolio of industrial, office, residential, retail and other properties primarily located in the United States.
-It is expected that over time our real estate portfolio will be further diversified on a global basis and will be complemented by investments in real estate-related assets.
+It is expected that over time our real estate portfolio will be further diversified on a global basis and will be complemented further by additional investments in real estate-related assets.